ShuvalovP/USB-MC/README.md

 A Simple Java Program That:
 1. Creates The "USBMC" Folder
-2. Creates The "AppData" Folder
-3. Downloads The Alternate Minecraft Launcher
+2. Downloads The Alternate Minecraft Launcher
-4. Launches The Alternate Minecraft Launcher With The "--workDir usbmc" Argument
+3. Launches The Alternate Minecraft Launcher With The "--workDir usbmc" Argument
-6. Profit
+4. Profit

 Also as a BETA File syncing process that will re-sync your local .minecraft with the USBMC Folder, every time the jar is launched.